wbudgaga/Bolt/README.md

 - Each resource manager receives MapReduce tasks and executes them in a thread pool to maximize the parallelism degree and resource utilization on the hosted machine.
 - The resource managers employ the novel mechanism that determine where the reduce tasks are running to send the intermediate outputs to them and allow the communications between map and reduce tasks of the same job.

-## Algolirthm fro generating the reducers keys
+## The Algolirthm that generates the keys for reducers

 <p align="center">
 <img width="500" alt="Reducer Keys" src="https://user-images.githubusercontent.com/40745827/87099935-49afb400-c208-11ea-92b2-daf11ac45d98.png">